-Shareholders should submit their proxy before the Cut-off Time in order to vote their shares, regardless of whether they plan to virtually attend the Annual General Meeting.
-You will not be able to vote during the Annual General Meeting.
+We recommend that shareholders submit their proxy before the Cut-off Time in order to vote their shares, regardless of whether they plan to attend the Annual General Meeting and vote in person.
 There are four ways to vote by proxy:

-- by Telephone-You can vote by telephone by calling 1-800-690-6903 and following the instructions on the proxy card; - by Internet-You can vote over the Internet at www.proxyvote.com by following the instructions on the proxy card; - by Mail-You can vote by mail by signing, dating and mailing the proxy card; or - by Email-You can vote by email by signing, dating and emailing the proxy card to A.Noordzij@merus.nl.
+- by Telephone-you can vote by telephone by calling 1-800-690-6903 and following the instructions on the proxy card; - by Internet-you can vote over the Internet at www.proxyvote.com by following the instructions on the proxy card; - by Mail-you can vote by mail by signing, dating and mailing the proxy card; or - by Email-you can vote by email by signing, dating and emailing the proxy card to AGM2023@merus.nl.